Ironwall Lexical Specification

 10. unit

-• unit is commonly used for side-effect flows, empty results, and empty branches of types such as <union unit T>
+unitis both a primitive type and the spelling of its unique valueunitis commonly used for side-effect flows, empty results, and empty branches of types such as<union unit T>

 11. Type Alias Ban